callmephil/callmephil/README.md

-If you end up looking at my git or gist you might find something interesting but beware it doesn't fully show my actual knowledge.
+If you end up looking at my git or gist you might find something interesting but beware it doesn't fully represent my potential.